-20. To support the efficient use of resources it is critical that the annual accounts timetable is agreed with us.
-We have included an agreed timetable at Exhibit 4.
+20. To support the efficient use of resources it is critical that a timetable is agreed with us for the audit of the annual accounts.
+Exhibit 4 sets out the agreed timetable which takes account of submission requirements and planned IJB meeting dates.